weetmuts/EventBExperiments/README.md

 then run robot.
 Now it autoproves.

-Odd that it can easily prove `finite(m)` but if max requires that for the WD proof, why not attempt that proof automatically?
+Odd that it can easily prove `finite(m)` but if max requires that for the WD proof, why does it not attempt that proof automatically?

 **Experiment 6:** count occurences of coins and count how many coins there are inside each block